LDAV/woocommerce-pdf-italian-add-on/readme.txt

 It adds all you need for your Italian WooCommerce e-shop

-Make its best (optionally) with the Ewout Fernhout's [WooCommerce PDF Invoices & Packing Slips plugin](https://wordpress.org/plugins/woocommerce-pdf-invoices-packing-slips/).
+Make its best (optionally) with the Ewout Fernhout's [PDF Invoices & Packing Slips for WooCommerce plugin](https://wordpress.org/plugins/woocommerce-pdf-invoices-packing-slips/).

 Tax Code or VAT number are added to WooCommerce checkout page.
 The customer could choice between Invoice or Receipt option.
 In case of Invoice VAT is complimentary.